 1.7.10 the insurer's notice to the employer is to include the following -

-- details of the reasonable excuse given to the worker - that the employer may contact WorkCover's Claims Assistance Service on 13 10 50 for assistance.
+- details of the reasonable excuse given to the worker - that the employer may contact the WorkCover Customer Service Centre on 13 10 50 for assistance.

 1.8.
 The insurer has satisfied its obligations to start paying: